-RockSteady Sudios Ltd. is a relatively new studio based in North London, which has three games in their portfolio.
+RockSteady Sudios Ltd. is a studio based in North London founded on December 13, 2004.
 The first game was Urban Chaos: Riot Response which wasn't very well received by critics.
 The game was released in May 2006 to average reviews and moderate sales.
 Their second game, Batman: Arkham Asylum, was released in August 2009 to rave reviews, with a sequel, Batman: Arkham City, released in 2011.

 Rocksteady was founded in 2004 by industry veterans Sefton Hill and Jamie Walker.
 In just two short years their debut game, Urban Chaos, was released for the PS2 and original Xbox platforms.
 Published by Eidos Interactive, this first person shooter was given average ratings because it was said to be repetitive while not breaking any new ground in the genre.

 For their next project, Rocksteady chose to tackle a video game version of Batman using the license from the DC comic books.
 With their publisher Eidos Interactive in financial trouble and the bleak history of Batman video games in the past, this news was met with some skepticism.
 An article in the magazine Game Informer shortly afterwords got fans and critics excited with this bold, new look for a Batman game.
 News steadily trickled out of the studio from their website and the gaming press on the game's progress throughout the remainder of 2008 and into 2009.